angular/angular/aio/content/guide/built-in-directives.md

 {@a ngIf}
 ## Adding or removing an element with `NgIf`

-You can add or remove an element by applying an `NgIf` directive to a host element.
+Add or remove an element by applying an `NgIf` directive to a host element.

 When `NgIf` is `false`, Angular removes an element and its descendants from the DOM.
 Angular then disposes of their components, which frees up memory and resources.